MakeSchool-17/ios-app-gordoneliel/ADD.md

 ##Objective
-To connect mentees with mentors.
+Office Hours is an app that enables people to connect with mentors.

 ##Audience
 A lot of high school and college students don't have the opportunity to connect with mentors.
-Some people in the industry are looking for people to mentor but don't have a medium to connect with mentees.
+My app helps people looking for guidance on a career, or general advice connect with people who do, mentors.
+On the other hand, those in the industry looking to mentor now have a medium to communicate and give back to the community.
+This as a platform where both mentors and mentees connect, have fun, and learn from each other.

 ##Experience